-Add explanatory text to the eJAS time limit decision letter when there isn't enough evidence to qualify for a time limit extension.
+Add explanatory text to the eJAS TLE decision letter when there isn't enough evidence to qualify for an extension.
 View the Time Limit Hardship Extensions chart.

-If the adult recipient/ineligible parent doesn't qualify for an extension, eJAS passes information to ACES on a real-time basis and enters the extension reason 13 in ACES.
-Cases close once reason 13 is in eJAS, populated in ACES and the parent has reached 60-months.
+If the adult recipient doesn't qualify for an extension, eJAS passes information to ACES on a real-time basis and enters the extension reason 13 in ACES.
+Cases close once reason 13 in eJAS is populated in ACES and the parent has reached 60-months.

-ACES generates a 10-day notice to close the case by the end of the 60th month and an extension denial is in the eJAS time limit tool.
-See 3.6.1.11, How do I send the time limit decision notices to the adult recipient/ineligible parent, for additional processing instructions.
+ACES generates a 10-day notice to close the case by the end of the 60th month and an extension denial is entered into the eJAS TLE tool.
+See 3.6.1.11, How do I send the time limit decision notices to the adult recipient, for additional processing instructions.

-3.6.1.11 How do I send the time limit decision notices to an adult recipient/ineligible parent?
+3.6.1.11 How do I send the time limit extension decision notices to an adult recipient?

 Process and send out English ACES and eJAS denial notices in one envelope.
-Approved time limit extension require no action.
+Approved time limit extensions require no action.
 ACES generates and, as needed, translates the approval notices.

-Translated time limit denial letters require the following action:
+Translated TLE denial letters require the following action:

-WFPS/WFSSS prints, translates and holds the eJAS denial notice after the time limit appointment without sending the translation to Barcode for imaging.
+WFPS/WFSSS prints, translates and holds the eJAS denial notice after the TLE appointment without sending the translation to Barcode for imaging.

 WFPS receives a tickle in Barcode when an ACES Termination Letter (006-02 Termination of TANF/SFA) generates and requires action.